Pools (video game)

-Pools, stylised as POOLS in its logo, is a 2024 horror walking simulator developed by Finnish developer Tensori for Windows, macOS, Ios and Linux.
-It is an interactive adaptation of the liminal space phenomenon which gained popularity online since 2019.
+Pools is a 2024 horror walking simulator developed by Finnish developer Tensori for Windows, macOS, iOS and Linux.
+It is an interactive adaptation of the liminal space phenomenon "The Poolrooms" by Jared Pike, which gained popularity online since 2022.
 The game is set in a vast, labyrinthine pool complex.

 Gameplay

 Pools is split into seven chapters of approximately 10 to 30 minutes' play time each.
 The game is presented as a VHS found footage piece.
 Should the player die, such as by falling into a deep pit, the VHS will rewind to a moment just beforehand.
 There is no story.

 Like other walking simulators, the level of interactivity is limited, with the player simply exploring the environment on foot, swimming, or using water slides.
 There are no monsters or antagonists that attempt to attack the player, which the developers make clear on the Steam page; tension is drawn instead from the atmosphere and aesthetics of the environment itself.
 There are no puzzles, though the environment can be maze-like at times.
 There are small visual cues to aid the player, such as the puddles left behind after leaving a pool.
 These can act as breadcrumbs to warn the player if they are going in circles.
 Each of the chapters have defined exits which are used to progress.